xavijs/minibus/README.md

 * Create appropriate handlers
 * Initialize EventBus with CustomEvent

 That is all.
-Now you can you your own CustomEvent or maybe several events based on CustomEvent.
+Now you can use your own CustomEvent or maybe several events types based on CustomEvent.